Katja Wolf: Biography

 A Blackberry coalition would be formed.

 After the poor result for BSW in the 2025 German Federal election, Wagenknecht said in 2025, that BSWs participation in the government in Thuringia was also responsible for the fail.
 Wagenknecht accused state organization leader Katja Wolf of being partly responsible for the BSW's poor performance in the federal election.

-In April 2025, a month-long power struggle between the Thuringian BSW and Sarah Wagenknecht was resolved.
+In April 2025, a month-long power struggle between the Thuringian BSW and Sahra Wagenknecht was resolved.
 Thuringia's Deputy Prime Minister Katja Wolf remained BSW state organization leader and won a contested candidacy against state parliament member Anke Wirsing, who was supported by party founder Wagenknecht.

 Wolf has no religious affiliation.
-Wolf is married and has two children.
+She is married and has two children.

 Positions

 According to her own statements, Wolf joined the BSW in order to weaken the AfD.
 After the 2024 election, she announced that the BSW Thuringia wanted to talk to all parties except the AfD about a pure coalition.
 A BSW-AfD coalition would have had a majority.